Chris741233/Bridge_Serial2_to_BT/README.md

   <img src="./img/connect_BT.jpg" width="400" title="connect BT">
 </p>

-in the JBDtools application (or other) specify the same com number.
+in the JBDtools application (or other) specify the same com number and Bd (9600).
 click OK then start, and then wait for the connection to be established.
 Can sometimes take a little time!
 If it doesn't work check your serial bluethoot com number.